General professional business conditions for fixing products

 - the invoice.

 The prices, information and characteristics that appear in the catalogues, circulars, leaflets, technical data sheets or other documents are provided for information purposes and cannot, under any circumstances, be deemed to be binding offers.
-The Supplier reserves the right to amend its offer as long as it has not been accepted, and, more-over, the right to carry out any amendments or improvements that it deems necessary on any standard item of equipment, at any time and without notice, without the Client being able to claim any loss whatsoever.
+The Supplier reserves the right to amend its offer as long as it has not been accepted, and, moreover, the right to carry out any amendments or improvements that it deems necessary on any standard item of equipment, at any time and without notice, without the Client being able to claim any loss whatsoever.

+- a) Order.
 The order must be issued in writing.
 The contract is only complete if the order has been expressly accepted by the Supplier.
 The order can be accepted by any written means.
 Orders handed over to the Supplier’s agents or representatives or taken by them only bind the Supplier if they are accepted by the Supplier in writing.

+- b) Cancellation or amendment of the order.
 The order irrevocably expresses the consent of the Client.
 The Client cannot therefore cancel it without the Supplier’s prior express agreement.
 In such a case, the Client shall compensate the Supplier for all direct or indirect consequences arising therefrom, in particular the expenses incurred in respect of specific equipment, study expenses, labour costs, work in progress, stocks and procurement.
 In any event, the down payments already made will be retained by the Supplier.

 Amendments and additions to the order, particularly concerning delivery times, quantities or the equipment, are subject to the Supplier’s express agreement, which shall inform the Client of the conditions and consequences thereof on the commercial conditions.
 Any order amendment requested by the Client is subject to the Supplier’s express written acceptance, which will take account of the consequences in terms of costs and delivery times.

-If the corrections made by the Client to the projected schedule estimates for the overall blanket order or the delivery orders are more than 20% more or less than the amount of said estimates, the Supplier shall assess the con-sequences of such variations.
+If the corrections made by the Client to the projected schedule estimates for the overall blanket order or the delivery orders are more than 20% more or less than the amount of said estimates, the Supplier shall assess the consequences of such variations.

 If there is an upwards or downwards variation, the parties must consult each other to find a solution to the consequences of this difference, which may change the balance of the contract to the detriment of the Supplier.